- Education and Training: demonstration, extension, workshop, youth education

 - Sustainable Communities: leadership development

-The long-term outcome of improved soil health in the Midwest is the ultimate goal of this project.
+Working with many other colleagues and through multiple venues we hope that the long-term outcome of our combined work results in improved soil health in the Midwest.
 Improving soil health will lead to increased sustainability for farmers, improved environmental quality, and better protection of a nonrenewable, on-farm resource: soil.
 Collaborations between organizations to plan and provide soil health educational workshops (sharing resources and staff) will increase their capacity to provide programs in sustainable agriculture.
 These efforts will ultimately enhance the economic stability of farmers.